Sign In Register

 Is Sidon a Good Place to Live?

-Based on current data, Sidon receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
-Areas to be aware of include an elevated poverty rate, a high uninsured rate, below-average incomes.
-Sidon offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Sidon receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, a high uninsured rate, below-average incomes.
+Sidon has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The median household income in Sidon is $15,000, 80% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-The poverty rate of 24.8% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
-Workers commute an average of 75 minutes, longer than the typical American commute of 28 minutes.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.

 Cost of Living & Housing